Governance

 <Threats> Decline in competitive advantage due to delayed response to technological innovation

-Recent technological innovations have led to the emergence of new technologies in the healthcare field, and business models are likely to change substantially as a result.
+In recent years, technological innovation has accelerated the emergence of new technologies—including AI and robotics—in the healthcare field, presenting the potential for significant changes to existing business models.
 Operating in this environment, delays by the Sysmex Group’s in responding to this situation may reduce its competitive advantage.

 <Opportunities> Enhanced added value through innovation